 Royalties from property located in Puerto Rico or from any interest in such property are included in gross income.

 The income (loss) of a pass-through entity flows through to its owners so that the entity itself is not subject to tax.
 Thus, each partner generally accounts for their distributive share of the partnership's taxable income (loss).

-Also, sourcing rules were amended by Act 257 to provide that the sale of the interests of a partnership that is engaged in a PR trade or business will be PR-source income in the same proportion as if the partnership had sold all of its assets at their fair market value as of the date of the sale of such interest, regardless of the residence of the selling partner(s).
+Also, sourcing rules were amended by Act 257 to provide that the sale of the interests of a partnership that is engaged in a Puerto Rico trade or business will be Puerto Rico-source income in the same proportion as if the partnership had sold all of its assets at their fair market value as of the date of the sale of such interest, regardless of the residence of the selling partner(s).

 If the selling partner is a non-resident individual or foreign corporation not engaged in trade or business in Puerto Rico, the seller will be subject to a 15% income tax withholding on the amount of the gain that constitutes Puerto Rico-source income.

 Service fees are generally taxable as ordinary income.